Fall of the Western Roman Empire: Causes, according to Gibbon (1776–1789)

-Contemporary views
+Contemporary scholarship

-Modern historiography diverges from Gibbon.
-While most of his ideas are no longer accepted in totality, they have been foundational to later discourse and the modern synthesis with archaeology, epidemiology, climatic history, genetic science, and many more new sources of history beyond the documentary sources which were all that was available to Gibbon.
+Modern historiography diverges from Gibbon, though his ideas are foundational to later discourse.
+The modern synthesis integrates information that Gibbon did not have, from sciences such as archaeology, epidemiology, climatic history, and genetics.

 While Alexander Demandt enumerated 210 different theories on why Rome fell, twenty-first century scholarship classifies the primary possibilities more concisely:

 Climatic crisis

 A recent summary interprets disease and climate change as important drivers of the political collapse of the empire.
 There was a Roman climatic optimum from about 200 BCE to 150 CE, when lands around the Mediterranean were generally warm and well-watered.
 This made agriculture prosperous, army recruitment easy, and the collection of taxes straightforward.
 From about 150, the climate became on average somewhat worse for most of the inhabited lands around the Mediterranean.
-After about 450, the climate worsened further in the Late Antique Little Ice Age that may have directly contributed to the variety of factors that brought Rome down.
+After about 450, the climate worsened further in the Late Antique Little Ice Age that may have directly contributed to the variety of factors that caused Rome to collapse.

 The Roman Empire was built on the fringes of the tropics.
 Its roads and seas, which produced an abundance of trade, also unknowingly created an interconnected disease ecology that unleashed the evolution and spread of pathogens.
 Pandemics contributed to massive demographic changes, economic crises, and food shortages in the crisis of the third century.
 Heavy mortality in 165–180 from the Antonine Plague seriously impaired attempts to repel Germanic invaders, but the legions generally held or at least speedily re-instated the borders of the Empire.